-Notes to the Financial Statements For the Fiscal Year Ended June 30, 2013
+Notes to the Financial Statements For the Fiscal Year Ended June 30, 2014

+Governmental Fund Financial Statements.
+Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
+Under this method, revenues are recognized when measurable and available.
+Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, claims and judgments, and compensated absences, which are recognized as expenditures to the extent they have matured.
+General capital asset acquisitions are reported as expenditures in governmental funds.
+Proceeds of general long-term debt and acquisitions under capital leases are reported as other financing sources.
 The Town considers all revenues available if they are collected within 90 days after year-end, except for property taxes.
 Ad valorem taxes receivable are not accrued as revenue because the amount is not susceptible to accrual.
-At June 30, taxes receivable are materially past due and are not considered to be an available resource to finance the operations of the current year.
-Also, as of January 1, 1993, State law altered the procedures for the assessment and collection of property taxes on registered motor vehicles in North Carolina.
-Effective with this change in the law, Mecklenburg County is responsible for billing and collecting property taxes on registered motor vehicles registered under the staggered system, property taxes are due the first day of the fourth month after the vehicles are registered.
-The billed taxes are applicable to the fiscal year in which they become due.
-Therefore, the Town's vehicle taxes for vehicles registered in Mecklenburg County from March 2010 through February 2011 apply to the fiscal year ended June 30, 2013.
-Uncollected taxes that were billed during this period are shown as a receivable in these financial statements and are offset by deferred revenues.
+At June 30, taxes receivable for property other than motor vehicles are materially past due and are not considered to be an available resource to finance the operations of the current year.
+Also, as of September 1, 2013, State law altered the procedures for the assessment and collection of property taxes on registered motor vehicles in North Carolina.
+Effective with this change in the law, the State of North Carolina is responsible for billing and collecting the property taxes on registered motor vehicles on behalf of all municipalities and special tax districts.
+Property taxes are due when vehicles are registered.
+The billed taxes are applicable to the fiscal year in which they are Uncollected taxes that were billed in periods prior to September 1, 2013 and for limited registration plates are shown as a receivable in these financial statements and are offset by deferred inflows of resources.